narveer-rathore/browser-stacks/README.md

 - Find your screenshots in a convenient ZIP file

 ### 4. Data Collection
-- Click "Download Data" on any device to collect:
+- Click Download icon on any device to collect:
   - Current screenshot
   - Console logs
   - Network requests